mgonto/restangular/README.md

 * **getRestangularUrl()**: Gets the URL of the current object.
 * **getParentList()**: Gets the parent list to which it belongs (if any)
 * **clone()**: Copies the element
+* **withHttpConfig(httpConfig)**: It lets you set a configuration for $http only for the next call.
+Check the Local Config HTTP section for an example.

 ### Collection methods
 * **getList([queryParams, headers]): Gets itself again (Remember this is a collection)**.